joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 # Round 2: falling out of the middle class

 Okay, so the American model is down ….
 But far from out.
 Next, let’s introduce a little drama into the lives of our middle class heroes by assuming that both the United States and the Netherlands are hit by a global recession.

-Due to the uncertainty of the recession, unfortunately, Joe’s employer will have to ‘let him go.’
-On the other side of the Atlantic, Jolien’s temporary contract will also not renewed for the same reason.
+Due to the uncertainty of the recession, unfortunately, Joe’s employer will have to *‘let him go.’* On the other side of the Atlantic, Jolien’s temporary contract will also not renewed for the same reason.

 Having both been raised with the typical middle class attitude of working hard to better their situation, both Joe and Jolien immediately try to pick themselves up by accepting any job, even if it means looking for a minimum wage job at a large fast-food chain and look for better opportunities from there.

-As expected, Jolien’s new job pays her considerably less at the minimum wage, which is $12 per hour, and which translates to an income of almost $25k per year.
+As expected, Jolien’s new job pays her considerably less at the minimum wage, which is $12 per hour, and which translates to an income of almost [$25k](https://www.rijksoverheid.nl/onderwerpen/minimumloon/bedragen-minimumloon/bedragen-minimumloon-2021) per year.
 That a bit more than half of what she earned previously.
 Luckily the Dutch economic system will make her life considerably cheaper.
-Not only does her effective tax rate drop to 6.4%, she now is qualified for cheaper social housing, rent subsidies and health insurance subsidies.
+Not only does her effective tax rate drop to [6.4%](https://www.knab.nl/financieel-overzicht/inkomstenbelasting-2021), she now is qualified for cheaper social housing, rent subsidies and health insurance subsidies.

 Let’s compare this to Joe’s situation in America.

 There, the minimum wage in the state of Georgia is equal to the Federal minimum wage at $7.25 per hour.
-This translates to a much lower $15.08k [$7.25 * 40 * 52] annual wage in Joe’s new job as a burger flipper.
+This translates to a much lower $15.08k ($7.25 * 40 * 52) annual wage in Joe’s new job as a burger flipper.
-Sure, this is still above the federal poverty level of $12880 per year (source).
+Sure, this is still above the federal poverty level of [$12880 per year](https://www.peoplekeep.com/blog/2021-federal-poverty-guidelines).

 But, Joe now earns a lot less than Jolien.
 And sure, Joe’s tax bill will also be greatly reduced.
-But, in the lower class, his effective tax rate is now much higher than that of Jolien at 11.8%.
+But, in the lower class, his effective tax rate is now much higher than that of Jolien at [11.8%](https://smartasset.com/taxes/income-taxes#ld0ame9HpQ).
 To offset all of this, the American economic model does now qualify him for the government sponsored healthcare insurance plan called Medicaid.
-However, unlike in the Netherlands social housing is scarce and that limited social housing that is there has a very bad name.
+However, social housing is much more scarce than in the Netherlands and that limited social housing that is there has a very bad name.
 On top of that, Joe has much less scope to cut his transport costs since public transport is much worse in the U.S. So, it’s safe to say that, he is now considerably worse off than Jolien.

 But, okay, you could argue well the recession will end, it sucks for Joe, but it’s not the end of his middle class life right?
 And even if the recession doesn’t end any time soon, he could just learn a different profession…?
 Perhaps he should just learn how to code?

 Well, sadly, Joe has now come across a problem that is not always highlighted in the media and in the economics profession… and that is that falling too far down the economic ladder might make it impossible to climb back out for two very practical reasons:

 1. The first reason is that Joe won’t have time anymore to ‘learn how to code’ because he needs to work 60 hour work weeks just to feed himself and / or his family.
-He now belongs to a group known as the ‘working poor’ and that group has become much larger recently in the United States.
+He now belongs to a group known as the [working poor](https://www.bls.gov/opub/reports/working-poor/2018/home.htm) and that group has become much larger recently in the United States.
 2. The second reason is that Joe might not be able to get a job anymore because …..
 Joe can no longer can afford to live close to job centres and cannot afford the transportation he needs go to job interviews or remote jobs.

 Let’s be clear, these two factors also affect Jolien in the Netherlands.
 But, they affect her far LESS.
 Because of her much higher discretionary income, Jolien can choose to work part-time in her minimum wage job and use the rest of her time to re-train.
 Alternatively, she may choose to work 40 hours a week so that she has more money left to pay for specific training.
-When it comes to the very real issue of transport, this is where Dutch social housing, which is also present in major, very expensive, cities like Amsterdam (source), as well as its extensive public transport system and cycling infrastructure come in.
+When it comes to the very real issue of transport, this is where Dutch social housing, which is also present in major, very expensive, cities like [Amsterdam](https://www.woningnetregioamsterdam.nl/nl-NL/Help%20en%20uitleg/Huren%20of%20kopen/Sociale%20huurwoning), as well as its extensive public transport system and cycling infrastructure come in.

 Luckily for Joe, the U.S. is not as bad as this yet.
 But, one thing is for sure, Jolien is much more mobile than Joe and thus has more chances to pick herself up again.

 What’s more, Jolien can more easily to take a risk and perhaps start her own business in the Netherlands because the consequences of dropping out of the lower class are, again, much less severe in the Netherlands.

 The main reason for that is that even though Jolien was unfortunate enough to get fired, she then was first entitled to between 70-75% of her last earned wage for a period between 3 months to 2 years, depending on how long she worked.
 What’s more, even though she had to go through the trouble of proving that she realllyyy couldn’t a job for multiple years, she would eventually enter the basic social benefits program that pays her to the tune of roughly 70% of minimum wage.
 What’s more, while in this program, the Dutch state first allowed her to postpone her student debt payments and later even completely forgave this debt.
 While this program was no picknick, it did allow her to spend her time looking for new jobs and re-training.

 In comparison, not having had the time to re-train, if Joe eventually gets fired as burger flipper, where can he go?
 And since, the U.S. economic system only awards unemployment benefits for 5 months maximum and at a lower 66% of his previous minimum wage, he has just found himself below the poverty line.
 And when these unemployment benefits eventually ran out for Joe…he blamed nobody but himself.
 Ashamed that his family would find out about his failure, he had nothing left but the streets…..

 And so that’s where he ended up, under a bridge with dozens of others.

-No wonder that, when it comes to social mobility, the Netherlands ranks the 6th ….
+No wonder that, when it comes to [social mobility](http://www3.weforum.org/docs/Global_Social_Mobility_Report.pdf), the Netherlands ranks the 6th ….
 And the USA the 27th….
-(WEF)

 Luckily for Joe, if the American economic system doesn’t care about you… your family still might….. and after a couple of months… when Joe looked up….
 He saw a familiar face….
 Its was his father…. who told him he shouldn’t feel guilty and that he can live back home with his parents for a while….
 Judgement with Econoboi

-Who won and why ?
+## Who won and why ?

 Econoboi:
 -	The Dutch system is undeniably more generous and supportive in the scenario that a person finds themselves without work or unable to work.
 As welfare doesn’t appear to discourage significantly people from working to the degree the Dutch have it, the point has to go to the dutch.